Attention CHOP clinicians: patient education should be printed and assigned via EPIC's Teaching Library.

 • Keep ketone strips in the original container.

-Call the Diabetes Center if your child has ketones!
+Call the Diabetes Center if your child has moderate or large ketones!

 Powered by StayWell